-Today is a day or snorkelling, Wallace tracking, and exploring some of Raja Ampat’s most beautiful limestone Karst islands.
-We will wake up in front of the island of Penemu, a dramatic location with a short hilltop walk to take in the amazing views.
+Today is a day or snorkelling, Wallace tracking, and exploring some of Raja Ampat’s most beautiful limestone karst islands.
+We will wake up in front of the island of Penemu, a dramatic location with a short hilltop climb to take in the amazing views.
 After some great snorkelling on the island’s reefs, we will set course for Klaarbeck, where Wallace landed after his difficult journey from Seram after a combination of unpredictable winds, fierce currents, difficult anchorages and lack of water sources ended with him being unable to retrieve two crewmen who were stranded to the south on the small island of Kommerrust.
 Hopefully, we will be able to land on Klaarbeck and climb the hill that Wallace climbed in the vain hope of signaling to his stranded men.
-Afterwards we hope to reach nearby Yar island at dusk to witness thousands of flying foxes emerging and flying off to feed.
+Afterwards we hope to reach nearby Yar Island at dusk to witness thousands of flying foxes emerging and flying off to feed.
 This night we will find a remote beach where we will have a beach BBQ and party, a highlight of any SeaTrek journey.